 What do I do when my pet dies?

 Many leave the disposition of their pet up to their veterinarian and/or friends.
 Unfortunately, by doing that they never really understand what happens to their pet.
 It is important that you know your options.
-Whether your pet passes away at home or at your Veternarian's office, we are here 24 hours a day, 7 days a week to answer your call.
-By calling our office direct, you will be immediately connected to one of our staff counselors to discuss your options.
+By calling our office direct, you will be connected to one of our staff counselors to discuss your options.

 The decision of how you want your pet taken care of is always your decision.
 As the preferred choice of Veterinarians, we work with all veterinarians across the state.
 You may instruct your clinic to call us, or you may call us direct.
-If your pet passes away at home, we will come to your home immediately and bring your beloved pet family member back to our funeral home.
+If your pet passes away at home, we can come to your home or you may bring your pet to our funeral home.
 All that is needed is a phone call to us.

 What happens with my pet when I leave?

 To us, your pet is a member of your family.
 From the moment we receive your pet, our staff counselor will prepare a personalized tag for your pet which remains with him/her throughout their aftercare.
 Your pet will never be a number on a metal disc to us, but rather your pet has a personalized tracking record listing their name, your name, and all pertinent details of your pet.
 You will find this tag with your pet's remains in every case assuring you that your precious little one is returned home to you.

 If you choose private cremation for your beloved pet, our crematory facility is located on-site, meaning, from the time we receive your pet into our care, your pet is brought directly to our funeral home and does not leave until you pick him/her up.
 Our custom designed walk-in cooling facilities are maintained at an appropriate temperature where your fur baby rests comfortably until the appointed time for his/her cremation and/or burial services, if so desired.